anetteee/shortStoriesReactNative/README.md

 Scann QR-code with your phone and open in Expo Go.
 Alternatively the app can be opened in an android or iOS simulator by pressing a or i.

-# Task a: React Native Client with expo-Cli
+# React Native Client with expo-Cli

-We chose task a, to make the frontend of the application from Project 3 in React Native.
-The backend used in this application is the same backend as in Project 3.
-For further information about this, read [README from project 3](https://gitlab.stud.idi.ntnu.no/it2810-h22/Team-27/project-3/-/blob/main/README.md)
+The frontend of the application is in React Native.
+The backend used in this application is the same backend as https://github.com/anetteee/shortStories.
-.
 The React Native Client is connected to the backend on the Virtual Machine.

-We chose this task since it gave us the opportunity to start learning about mobile application development, and we wanted to learn how apps created with React Native works.

 # Functionality and content